 Let’s start with your shopping bag to begin the journey towards your eco-friendly kitchen.

 As per research, about one trillion single-use plastic bags are used annually across the globe, which is about 2 million every minute.
 What is more worrisome is the fact that less than 20% of that plastic is recycled.
-Which means 80% of that plastic entering the landfill and more likely ending up in an Ocean.
-Imagine a plastic bag in strangulating an innocent turtle or a fish.
+This means 80% of that plastic entering the landfill and more likely ending up in an Ocean.
+Imagine a plastic bag strangulating an innocent turtle or a fish.

 Now think, the difference you can make by carrying a simple cloth or jute reusable bag when going for kitchen shopping.

 Why do we need to wrap food with plastic, is it not chemicals mixing with something which we are going to eat.

 If you have to store a food item, is it not simple to just wrap in a muslin cloth or simply put it in a box (preferably a metal) and cover it with a lid.

 Cups, Glass & Tumblers